aaronxavier/jackal_simulation/README.md

 # jackal_simulation_rob

-Jackal Simulation from the University of Luebeck
+Simulation for the jackals at the University of Luebeck